United Kingdom (England, Wales, Scotland, Northern Ireland)Official Name: United Kingdom of Great Britain and Northern Ireland

-- Avoid using ATMs that look temporary in structure or location, since they may not be legitimate, or that are located in isolated areas.
-Use ATM machines located inside a bank branch.
+- Avoid using ATMs that look temporary in structure or location or are located in isolated areas – they may not be legitimate.
+Use ATMs located inside a bank branch.

-Scams: Before sending any money to individuals you have never met in person, visit the Embassy London website for more information about Internet financial scams and how to protect yourself.
-Financial crimes conducted over the Internet have increased dramatically in the United Kingdom as scammers attempt to convince you to send them money.
+- Scams: Before sending any money to individuals you have never met in person, visit the Embassy London blog website for more information about internet financial scams and how to protect yourself.
+Financial crimes conducted over the internet have increased dramatically in the United Kingdom as scammers attempt to convince you to send them money.
 These fraudulent schemes can include:

 - Online dating/social networking services